HomeDing/homeding.github.io/elements/device.md

+---
-# The Device Element
+title: The Device Element

-::: excerpt device
+id: device
+tags: ["Element"]
+description: Support global device settings.
+excerpt: >
   The DeviceElement allows configuration of the behavior of the device and the features offered by the board class.
+---

+# {{data.title}}

+::: excerpt {{data.id}}
+{{data.excerpt}}
 :::

-By specifying the configuration for the `device/0` element the general settings for the device can be controlled.
+By specifying the configuration for the `device` element the general settings for the device can be controlled.

 ## Element Configuration